Scalable Model Editing via Customized Expert Networks: Experiments

-On the Hallucination, it can be seen from Table \ref{short_seq} that {\bf FT} is an effective method that drastically reduces the perplexity of editing samples.
-Due to the excellent performance of FT on WikiBio-E, FT achieved the best result on Llama2-7B, and {\bf SCEN} ranked second. {\bf SCEN} achieved the best results on the Llama2-13B model, keeping a low level of average perplexity across the three test sets.
-Meanwhile GRACE was competitive and came in second place.
+On the Hallucination dataset, it can be seen from Table \ref{short_seq} that {\bf FT} is an effective method that drastically reduces the perplexity of editing samples.
+Due to its excellent performance on WikiBio-E, FT achieved the best result on the Llama2-7B model, with SCEN ranking second.
+On the other hand, SCEN achieved the best results on the Llama2-13B model, maintaining a low level of average perplexity across the three test sets.
+Meanwhile, GRACE was competitive and secured second place.
 In summary, it can be seen that SCEN also maintained a relatively good stability in the hallucination relief task.